microlinkhq/www/src/pages/docs/mql/data/attr.md

 console.log(`GitHub avatar for @${username}: ${data.avatar.url} (${data.avatar.size_pretty})`)
 ```

-Any [HTML attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes) is supported, keeping in mind three special values:
+Any [HTML attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes) is supported, plus the following special cases:

-- <Type children="'text'"/>: Get the combined text content, including their descendants.
+- <Type children="'text'"/>: Returns the combined text content, including its descendants, by removing leading, trailing, and repeated whitespace from a string.
-- <Type children="'val'"/>: Get the current value of the matched selector.
 - <Type children="'html'"/>: Get the HTML content of the matched selector.
+(Same as <Type children="'innerHTML'"/>).
+- <Type children="'val'"/>: Get the current value of the matched selector, oriented for select or input fields.

 If you specifiy more than one value, they will be used as fallback values: